Summary

 Other interesting info:

-- Light therapy has different effects on younger and older eyes (New York Times article)
+- Light therapy has different effects on younger and older eyes (paywall — New York Times article)

-- According to this light therapy retail website, “Some drugs make patients photosensitive, as can contact lenses, and those patients may need to be conservative when starting light therapy.”
+- According to one light therapy retail website that no longer exists (lighttherapyproducts dot com), “Some drugs make patients photosensitive, as can contact lenses, and those patients may need to be conservative when starting light therapy.”